gennachiaro/phd_proposal/manuscript.md

 ## Background

-The supereruption-scale Ora Ignimbrites are products of a flareup resulting from subduction of the Paleotethys Ocean and the consequent formation of Pangaea (Cassinis et al., 2012).
+The supereruption-scale Ora Ignimbrites are products of an ignimbrite flareup resulting from subduction of the Paleotethys Ocean and the consequent formation of Pangaea (Cassinis et al., 2012).
 Glacial incision of the Permian Ora Ignimbrites (>1,200 km3) reveals heterogeneous intracaldera deposits with >1,000 m of relief.
 Less voluminous outflow was emplaced to the north and south of the caldera and is stratigraphically similar to late-erupted intracaldera units (Marocchi et al., 2008).
 The Ora deposits are interpreted to be low-intensity eruptions that tapped multiple magma bodies and were sourced from discrete vents (Willcock et al., 2015).
 Bulk rock chemistry and mineralogy suggest that caldera collapse and eruption initiated in the south and migrated northward through time (Willcock et al., 2013).

 <p align="center">
 <img src="https://user-images.githubusercontent.com/56849646/72564434-5238ba80-3875-11ea-92ce-a7e11f834ea9.png" width="90%"></p>